kjellalmgren/pingservices/README.md

 The **--with-registry-auth** argument to docker is nescessary for docker to be able to instantiate each container somewhere in the cluster.
 See error section for more description from @thaJeztah.

-The **--no-resolve-image** argument to docker is nescessary for docker not to verify platform check, ut´s a bug at the moment.
+The **--no-resolve-image** argument to docker is nescessary for docker not to verify platform check, it´s a bug at the moment in docker.

 ![RPi-Cluster](images/cluster-cli-ping.png)